Bicycle Riding School

 If you are unable to take lessons with us, you may use the instructions below, together with "What's A Beginner's Lesson Like" on the home page (below the Rain and Snow policy) and try on your own.
 We also have a video about how to learn how to ride a bike.

 Here's a recent comment about it: "Many thanks for this video.
 I got on a bike for the first time on January 1, 2020; two weeks later I was a member of a cycling group and everyone was quite surprised.
 My secret?
 This video.
 Many thanks for such useful, precise and clear information.
 I now look forward to riding my bike every day.
-Kind regards from Paris :)" In addition, there are many other teachers around North America listed at the bottom of this page.
-Be careful and have fun! |
+Kind regards from Paris :)"

 The Best Bikes for Teaching and Learning